 All property, plant and equipment are stated at historical cost less depreciation.
-Historical cost includes expenditure that is directly attributable to the acquisition of the items.
+Historical cost includes expenditure that is di

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the company and the cost can be measured reliably.
 All other repairs and maintenance costs including costs of fixed assets below N50,000 are charged to profit or loss during the financial period in which they are incurred.